 PRAGUE CASTLE, CZECH REPUBLIC

 One of the best things to do in Prague is to climb the hill from Mala Strana, the Lesser Town, to the Castle District.
-It is one of the biggest castles in the world, with an astonishing array of buildings inside.
+It is one of the most famous landmarks of Prague and one of the biggest castles in the world, with an astonishing array of buildings inside.
 Prague Castle is also the official office of the President of the Czech Republic.
 Previously it was the seat of Bohemian kings and Holy Roman Emperors.

 Some of the highlights include the Old Royal Palace, the magnificent St Vitus’ Cathedral and the ancient St George’s Basilica.
 You could easily spend a full day exploring the whole complex.
 One of the best Prague Christmas markets is also held in the square outside St George’s Basilica, if you’re there at that time of year.
 It’s also one of the best viewpoints in Prague, with outstanding views over Mala Strana, the river Vltava and Prague Old Town.